chyanju/Picus/README.md

 After all the experiments are done, open `scripts/parse-results.ipynb` in a Jupyter Notebook/Lab (or use `scripts/parse-results.py` instead in terminal: `cd scripts/ && python ./parse-results.py`), and run the cells according to the notebook instructions to parse and print all the results claimed in the paper.
 You'll need to manually modify the `SERIES` variable in the script to switch results between "utils" and "core" benchmark set.
 See comments in the script for more details

-> Note: If you are reproducing the results in Docker, you may experience (significant) performance drop of the results due to Docker's virtualization mechanism.
-This would affect the averaged time reported in Table 2, and potentially the total number of solved benchmarks.
+> Note: If you are reproducing the results in Docker, you may experience performance drop of the results due to Docker's virtualization mechanism; in particular it takes longer to solver every benchmark.
+This would affect the averaged time reported in Table 2, and potentially the total number of solved benchmarks, but won't affect the paper's claims and conclusion.

 > Note: The circuit statistics of Table 2 presented is different from the results parsed in this artifact due to rounding errors and change of APIs.
 We are fixing that in the camera-ready version while this wouldn't affect the artifact's performance nor the conclusions since they are stats of the benchmarks themselves.
 In particular, the following cell values need to be updated:
 >